 Last fall exceptional warm weather made it tougher than normal.
 He hosted a total of 10 hunters killing 8 bucks, including 4 bucks grossing 180 or better, but no monsters.

 In 2016 this outfitter had 12 muley hunters kill 11 bucks, one hunter passed.
 Best buck taken was a 208 inch typical and had a 34 inch frame.
 Next best bucks went 187 and 186.

 In 2015 over the course of 2 hunts 16 hunters tagged 14 bucks, with the best buck having a 33 inch main frame and gross scoring 196 inches.

-This is a premier hunt that requires 11 preference points minimum to draw.
-Landowner vouchers are sometimes available, but they can be expensive.
+This is a premier hunt that requires 12 preference points minimum to draw.
+Landowner vouchers are sometimes available, but they are normally at least $5,500.

 HUNT KODIAK ISLAND

 HCU works with 2 Kodiak Island outfitters offering sitka blacktail deer along with ducks and fishing.